Azure/Communication/releasenotes/2020-September-22.md

 Please refer to the Microsoft docs of how to bootstrap a Calling sample application on web.

 ### Limitations
-The user can try PSTN calls mid October.
+* While ability of making PSTN calls is availble in the SDK, you need a PSTN number in ACS to make the call.
+The ability to aquire the number comes in October
-<br/>On mobile and desktop at any given time client should have only one remote video stream running, multiple receive streams will result in greater number of video freezes and/or quality fluctuations.
+* On mobile and desktop at any given time client should have only one remote video stream running, multiple receive streams will result in greater number of video freezes and/or quality fluctuations.
 You may still choose to have multiple streams on desktop but your experience will be degraded.
 We will update you when we officially support up-to 5 incoming streams (4 video+1 ss) on desktop.